Samir70/qShow/makeQShowContainer.md

 # Making the qShow container component
 There should be a component which takes the following as arguments
 - [ ] score
-- [ ] progress bar, to show how far through the set of questions (only visible if more than one question is in the current set)
+- [ ] q-number, qs-in-set to eventually enable a progress bar
 - [ ] question object, with fields: qType, question, answer (this will be extended later)
-- [ ] status, eg: lives lost
+- [ ] status, eg: lives-left

-## first commit
+## first commits
 - [ ] just display a description of what should be in that part of the screen. eg: 'score'
+- [ ] pass an actual number as the score, which the component will display as text
+- [ ] pass an actual number as lives-left, which the component will display as text
+- [ ] pass q-number and qs-in-set, which the component will display as test fraction top/bottom
+- [ ] pass an array of question objects, the component will display the q-numberth question in that array